DKU-MP-Zhang-Group/docs/build server from zero/0_devices we can use.md

  - the external communication interface bandwidth is also lower, which means lower data exchange speed and lower speed with the same calculation unit.
  - lower memory, which means the size of net is restricted.
  - no ECC, which means when running the program for a long time(a few days), the stability will loose.
+ - Higher power necessary.
+A100 usually needs 300w, while 4090 needs 450w, so at same power supply, we can use less GPU with 4090.

 And the 4090Ti(with higher performance) may be published in June.